 Milgram (1963) wanted to investigate whether Germans were particularly obedient to authority figures as this was a common explanation for the Nazi killings in World War II.

 Milgram selected participants for his experiment by newspaper advertising for male participants to take part in a study of learning at Yale University.
 The procedure was that the participant was paired with another person and they drew lots to find out who would be the ‘learner’ and who would be the ‘teacher’.
 The draw was fixed so that the participant was always the teacher, and the learner was one of Milgram’s confederates (pretending to be a real participant).

 The learner (a confederate called Mr. Wallace) was taken into a room and had electrodes attached to his arms, and the teacher and researcher went into a room next door that contained an electric shock generator and a row of switches marked from 15 volts (Slight Shock) to 375 volts (Danger: Severe Shock) to 450 volts (XXX).

 Milgram (1963) was interested in researching how far people would go in obeying an instruction if it involved harming another person.
 Stanley Milgram was interested in how easily ordinary people could be influenced into committing atrocities for example, Germans in WWII.

 At the beginning of the experiment they were introduced to another participant, who was actually a confederate of the experimenter (Milgram).
-They drew straws to determine their roles leaner or teacher although this was fixed and the confederate always ended to the learner.
+They drew straws to determine their roles – learner or teacher – although this was fixed and the confederate was always the learner.
 There was also an “experimenter” dressed in a grey lab coat, played by an actor (not Milgram).

 The “learner” (Mr. Wallace) was strapped to a chair with electrodes.
 After he has learned a list of word pairs given him to learn, the "teacher" tests him by naming a word and asking the learner to recall its partner/pair from a list of four possible choices.